swcarpentry/make-novice/index.md

 * run analysis scripts on raw data files to get data files that summarize the raw data;
-* run visualisation scripts on data files to produce plots; and to
+* run visualization scripts on data files to produce plots; and to
 * parse and combine text files and plots to create papers.

 Make is called a build tool - it builds data files, plots, papers,